 If less than three goals were scored, you’d lose one multiple of your stake per goal below three.
 So if two goals were scored, you’d lose an amount equal to your initial stake.
 If just one goal was scored, you’d lose twice your initial stake.

 Backing less than two goals would mean “selling the spread.”
-Your payouts or losses would be calculated in the same way as we’ve just outline, but in reverse.
+Your payouts or losses would be calculated in the same way as we’ve just outlined, but in reverse.
 You’d stand to win if there were less than two goals, and lose if there were more than two.

 Check out the following guide for more information.

 Pari-mutuel betting is used mostly for wagering on horse racing, but it can be used for other sports as well.
 It’s another form of wagering that removes the need for a bookmaker, and there are no odds involved here either.
 For each specific betting market, everyone’s stakes are paid into a “pool.”
 At the conclusion of the relevant event, those who backed the winning selection are all paid out a share of this pool.
-Each person’s share is calculated based on how much they staked, and how many others backed the winning selection.
+Each person’s share is calculated based on how much they staked and how many others backed the winning selection.

 Our guide to pari-mutuel betting explains things in a lot more detail.

-eSports betting is very similar to traditional fixed odds betting.
-There is one major difference though; it doesn’t involve wagering on traditional sports.
-Instead, those who choose e-sports betting will be placing wagers on competitive video gaming.
+Esports betting is very similar to traditional fixed odds betting.
+There is one major difference, though; it doesn’t involve wagering on traditional sports.
+Instead, those who choose esports betting will be placing wagers on competitive video gaming.

 Although competitive video gaming has been around for decades, it wasn’t until recently that it really took off.
 Many events and leagues are now televised or streamed online, and they attract large audiences.
 Can this really be considered a sport?
 That’s perhaps up for debate, but there are certainly plenty of people who believe so.

-That’s why it’s often referred to as “eSports,” and like most other sports, it’s possible to place wagers on it these days.
+That’s why it’s often referred to as “esports,” and like most other sports, it’s possible to place wagers on it these days.
 Interested in learning more?
 Check out our guide!